-The past week home alone while my kids were vacationing with their dads truly made me appreciate my alone time.
-I tuned into the obvious stuff we all feel when our kids are elsewhere for a few hours, like how deeply I need quiet and space and a respite from the non-stop, ready-to-be-summoned-at-any-moment duty of motherhood.
-Throw in single motherhood and you can triple that feeling.
+The past week, home alone while my kids were vacationing with their dad, truly made me appreciate my alone time.
+I tuned into the obvious stuff we all feel when our kids are elsewhere for a few hours, like how deeply I need quiet and space and a respite from the nonstop, "ready to be summoned at any moment" duty of motherhood.
+Throw in single motherhood, and you can triple that feeling.

-It was during this quiet time that it occurred to me that unlike married moms who may experience this for exactly that, just a few hours here or there, us divorced moms who share custody get to relish this “I belong to me” time several times a month, for long stretches of time!
-Lying on my couch I thought, wow, this is the life.
-I get the best of both worlds.
-Divorcehood rocks way harder than (what I recall of) married life and here’s why.
+It was during this quiet time that it occurred to me that unlike married moms who may experience this for just a few hours here or there, we divorced moms who share custody get to relish these “I belong to me” moments several times a month, for long stretches of time!
+Lying on my couch, I thought, "Wow, this is the life.
+I get the best of both worlds."

 2. I'm tense enough as it is

 Marriage is filled with tension.
 I'm filled with tension.
 Wow, that's a lot of tension.
 I know it's healthy for kids to experience real relationships as they ebb and flow through difficulties.
 I know what they say about showing kids the journey through interpersonal tension, all the way on through recovery, but what I've noticed about my married friends and how they relate is that they are tense all the time!
 There is always fighting or pretending not to be fighting in front of, next to, near and around the kids.
 This can't be a good thing!
 Guess what, I carry enough tension around on my own for 10 married couples.
 My kids get plenty of experience watching me attempt to deal with my own shit; they are fine without having to handle couple in-fighting of any kind.

 3. We don't have to do that constant "just checking in" thing that married people do

 "Hey, Chelsea, you want to go to Giorgio's next Saturday night?
 I don't have my kids!"

 "Sounds fun!
 Let me check in with Andrew."